jeftegoes/AwsOverview/Storage/Amazon S3.md

 - **Summary Metrics**
   - General insights about your S3 storage.
   - StorageBytes, ObjectCount...
-  - **Use cases:** identify the fastest-growing (or not used) buckets and prefixes.
+  - **Use cases:** Identify the fastest-growing (or not used) buckets and prefixes.
 - **Cost-Optimization Metrics**
-  - Provide insights to manage and optimize your storage costs
+  - Provide insights to manage and optimize your storage costs.
   - NonCurrentVersionStorageBytes, IncompleteMultipartUploadStorageBytes...
-  - **Use cases:** identify buckets with incomplete multipart uploaded older than 7 days, Identify which objects could be transitioned to lower-cost storage class.
+  - **Use cases:** Identify buckets with incomplete multipart uploaded older than 7 days, Identify which objects could be transitioned to lower-cost storage class.
 - **Data-Protection Metrics**
-  - Provide insights for data protection features
+  - Provide insights for data protection features.
   - VersioningEnabledBucketCount, MFADeleteEnabledBucketCount, SSEKMSEnabledBucketCount, CrossRegionReplicationRuleCount...
-  - **Use cases:** identify buckets that aren't following data-protection best practices
+  - **Use cases:** Identify buckets that aren't following data-protection best practices.
 - **Access-management Metrics**
-  - Provide insights for S3 Object Ownership
+  - Provide insights for S3 Object Ownership.
   - ObjectOwnershipBucketOwnerEnforcedBucketCount...
-  - **Use cases:** identify which Object Ownership settings your buckets use
+  - **Use cases:** Identify which Object Ownership settings your buckets use.
 - **Event Metrics**
-  - Provide insights for S3 Event Notifications
+  - Provide insights for S3 Event Notifications.
-  - EventNotificationEnabledBucketCount (identify which buckets have S3 Event Notifications configured)
+  - EventNotificationEnabledBucketCount (identify which buckets have S3 Event Notifications configured).
 - **Performance Metrics**
-  - Provide insights for S3 Transfer Acceleration
+  - Provide insights for S3 Transfer Acceleration.
-  - TransferAccelerationEnabledBucketCount (identify which buckets have S3 Transfer Acceleration enabled)
+  - TransferAccelerationEnabledBucketCount (identify which buckets have S3 Transfer Acceleration enabled).
 - **Activity Metrics**
-  - Provide insights about how your storage is requested
+  - Provide insights about how your storage is requested.
   - AllRequests, GetRequests, PutRequests, ListRequests, BytesDownloaded...
 - **Detailed Status Code Metrics**
   - Provide insights for HTTP status codes.
   - `200OKStatusCount`, `403ForbiddenErrorCount`, `404NotFoundErrorCount`...

 ## 20.3.
-Storage Lens - Free vs. Paid
+Free vs. Paid

 - **Free Metrics**
   - Automatically available for all customers.